 - Increase speed over ground and running-specific fitness

-- Improve upper body strength specific to the Ranger PFT (Push Up, Sit Up, Pull Up)
+- Improve upper body strength specific to the RPA (Push Up, Sit Up, Pull Up)

 - Improve trunk strength (core and low back) via Chassis Integrity efforts

-This training plan deploys the Ranger PFT and uses assessment performance for the follow-on progressions.
+This training plan deploys the RPA and uses assessment performance for the follow-on progressions.
 In this way the plan automatically “scales” to the incoming running fitness and speed of each individual athlete.

 This is Version 1 of the plan, designed in July 2021.